vilisimo/website/content/projects/tasks.md

 draft: false
 project: tasks
 ---
 `Tasks` is a simple command line tool to enable creating and keeping track of tasks that need to be done.

-The major reason for this project was to have a simple project that allows some degree of experimentation.
-While the logic of an app is not particularly perplexing, it allowed to experiment with the following technologies a little bit more:
+The main reason for this project was to have a simple project that allows some degree of experimentation with the following technologies a little bit more:

 - HSQLDB
 - JDBC